 Emmett O'Ryan Award for Artistic Inspiration

 Mrs. Urrutia is an Associate Professor and Department Head for Ceramics at Memphis College of Art.
 She has a BFA in Drawing and Ceramics from Southwest Texas State University, and an MFA in Ceramics from the University of Mississippi.
-Her work extends beyond the art she creates and exhibits across the city, country and internationally.
-Urrutia continuously seeks to enhance her skills and knowledge as a professor and studio artist.
-She is working to establish a residency and exchange with Chinese master sculptors.
-The residency is a result of her experience at the 2013 Guanxi Arts Institute in China.
 Urrutia, three American sculptors and four master sculptors from China have developed plans for Summer 2015 called the Studio Nong Residencies.
 During the residency the Chinese master sculptors will be introduced to American culture and artistic traditions while also giving lectures, demonstrations and exhibitions for Memphis artists and students.
-Urrutia’s efforts as a Hispanic artist and faculty member to inspire shape and mold the future artists of our community are of great importance to Memphis.
+Urrutia’s efforts as a Hispanic artist and faculty member help to shape and inspire future artists.

 2013 Emmett Award: Alan Spearman